kspublications/kspublications.github.io/_books/other/ibrahim.md

 ---
-title: Ibrāhīm, a Nation in One Man
+title: "Ibrāhīm, a Nation in One Man"
 price: $10.00
 pages: 184
 published_date: 2003